roidrole/A-Dark-Mode/README.md

 # A-Dark-Mode-Addon

 Versions after 2.0.0 : Reskins minecraft and most mods' guis to a dark theme.
-Releases can be found [on Curseforge](https://www.curseforge.com/minecraft/texture-packs/minecraft-dark-mode-mod-support)
+Releases can be found [on Curseforge](https://www.curseforge.com/minecraft/texture-packs/minecraft-dark-mode-mod-support).

-Versions before 2.0.0 : Adds additional mod support to [A Dark Mode](https://www.curseforge.com/minecraft/texture-packs/minecraft-dark-mode-mod-support).
-Releases can be found [here](https://www.curseforge.com/minecraft/texture-packs/dark-mode-addon)
+Versions before 2.0.0 : Adds additional mod support to [A Dark Mode](https://www.curseforge.com/minecraft/texture-packs/minecraft-dark-mode-mod-support), by TheGoldenProof.
+Releases can be found [here](https://www.curseforge.com/minecraft/texture-packs/dark-mode-addon).

 Supported mods (as of 2.0.0) :
 1. AbyssalCraft